Public Administration: Multi-Level Governance

 Block 2 (Semester 1) (Choose 3 out of 5 courses)

 Research in Public Administration (SPOC) (level 300, 5 ECTS).
-NB: this course is essential for students who wish to continue in the Master program of Public Administration without having to follow a pre Master – see next tab Important Information).
+NB: this course is essential for students who wish to continue in the Master programme of Public Administration without having to follow a pre Master – see next tab Important Information).
 This course is taught mainly online combined with face-to-face elements.

 Public Management and Organisations (level 300, 5 ECTS).